What Size Trowel for 12x24 Porcelain Tile: A Comprehensive Guide

 A common challenge is achieving the right adhesive coverage.
 Here are some advanced techniques to assist:

-• Directional Troweling: Spread adhesive in straight lines rather than swirling it around.
-This method eliminates air pockets and ensures better coverage.
+• Directional Troweling: Spread adhesive in straight lines rather than swirling it around, eliminating air pockets and ensuring better coverage.

 • Back Buttering: For larger tiles like 12×24, apply a thin layer of adhesive on the back of each tile in addition to the surface.
 This technique enhances adhesion and fills small voids.